-Raul Joseph A. Concepcion Chief Executive Officer, CIC; Please refer to the table of Directors above.
-President, CCAC Renna C. Hechanova- Angeles Vice Chairman and Treasurer Please refer to the table of Directors above.
-Rafael C. Hechanova, Jr. Chief Communications Officer; Executive Vice President, Business Development and Corporate Marketing, CIC and CCAC Please refer to the table of Executive Officers above.
-Rajan Komarasu Chief Finance and Operating Officer; CEO and President, COPI, Alstra Please refer to the table of Executive Officers above.
+Raul Joseph A. Concepcion Chief Executive Officer (CEO) (up to December 31, 2023); Chairman and President, CIC, and CMI Chairman, CCAC and COPI Please refer to the table of Directors above.
+Renna C. Hechanova- Angeles Vice Chairman and Treasurer Please refer to the table of Directors above.
+Raul Anthony A. Concepcion Vice Chairman Chairman, CDI Please refer to the table of Directors above.
+Isaias Ariel P. Fermin Chief Executive Officer (effective January 1, 2024) Please refer to the table of Executive Officers above

+Rafael C. Hechanova, Jr.

+Chief Corporate Affairs Officer Executive Vice President (EVP) for Business Development, CDI Vice Chairman, CTC Please refer to the table of Executive Officers above.

+Rajan Komarasu

+Chief Finance and Operating Officer; President and CEO, COPI and Alstra Treasurer, CTC Chairman, Tenex Please refer to the table of Executive Officers above.

 Ma.
+Victoria A. Betita

+Chief Strategy and Transformation Officer

+Teodoro L. Ruiz

+Chief Human Resources Officer

+Please refer to the table of Executive Officers above.

+Mr. Teodoro L. Ruiz joined the CIC Group on October 16, 2023.
+He is an ICF credentialed professional coach and accomplished HR professional with over thirty years of experience in human resource management, labor relations, organizational development and change management.
+His expertise spans various industries, including pharmaceutical and consumer healthcare, food and beverage, manufacturing and global business services.
+He obtained his Bachelor's Degree in Industrial Psychology cum laude from the Polytechnic University of the Philippines and master's deree from the Erasmus University Rotterdam in the Netherlands (Nuffic Fellow).
+He has also completed management and leadership programs at INSEAD Business School in Singapore and International Institute of Management Development (IMD) in Switzerland.

-Victoria A. Betita Chief Strategy and Transformation Officer Please refer to the table of Executive Officers above.
-Raul Anthony A. Concepcion Chairman, CDI Please refer to the table of Directors above.
-Harold Thomas Pernikar, Jr. President, CDI Mr. Harold Thomas Perkinar, Jr. is the President and CEO of CDI.
+Harold Thomas Pernikar, Jr. President, CDI

+Mr. Harold Thomas Perkinar, Jr. is the President and CEO of CDI.
 Prior to joining CCAC, he worked at the various offices of AkzoNobel Car Refinishes and AkzoNobel Automotive & Aerospace Coatings in Asia from 2002 to 2012.
 He served as a product manager, marketing and logistics manager, global product manager and business development manager at AzkoNobel Car Refinishes, and as a commercial manager at AzkoNobel Automotive & Aerospace Coatings.
 He holds a B.S.
 International Business and Finance degree from Northeastern University.

-Alexander T. Villanueva General Manager for Integrated Solutions Division, CIC; Supply Chain Management, CCAC Mr. Alexander T. Villanueva is the General Manager of Product Solutions and Integrated Solutions Services Division covering CCAC and CDI.
+Alexander T. Villanueva General Manager for Integrated Logistics Mr. Alexander T. Villanueva is the General Manager of Product Solutions and Integrated Solutions Services Division covering CCAC and CDI.
 From 2006 to 2009, he served as the quality director of CCAC.
-Previously, he of ces he served as the quality director of CCAC.
 Previously, he performed roles ranging from quality engineer to head of quality at Ford Motor Company, both in the Philippines and in the U.S., and at Nissan Motor Philippines.
 Mr. Villanueva holds a B.S.
 Mechanical Engineering degree from the Mapua Institute of Technology.